raazaditya2001/raazaditya2001.github.io/README.md

-# Responsive Navbar Project (task_4)
+# Static Website Deployment using GitHub Pages (task_5)

-## 📌 Overview
+##  Project Overview

-This project is a simple responsive navigation bar built using HTML and CSS.
-It adjusts layout based on screen size using media queries.
+This project demonstrates how to deploy a simple static website using **GitHub Pages**.
+The website is built using basic web technologies like HTML, and CSS and hosted for free.

+---

-## 🚀 Features
+##  Objective

-* Responsive design for mobile devices
-* Dropdown menu for small screens
-* Clean and simple UI
-* CSS Flexbox used for layout
+To host a static website online using GitHub Pages and understand the deployment workflow.

+---

-## 🛠️ Technologies Used
+## Technologies Used

+* HTML
+* CSS
+* Git & GitHub

+---

+## 📚 Learning Outcomes

+* Understanding GitHub Pages
+* Version control using Git
-* HTML5
+* Static website hosting
-* CSS3 (Media Queries, Flexbox)

-## 📱 Responsive Breakpoint

-* `max-width: 768px` for mobile view